 “Is that your excuse too?”
 Glenn fell into step behind her as she trailed Lambert and his security detail.
 He’d asked her out repeatedly during the year since she’d started providing frequent hops between St. Isidore and the other Eastern Caribbean islands for his father.

-Rather than take the hint when she declined, he seemed only more intent on changing her mind.
+Rather than take the hint each time she declined, he seemed only more intent on changing her mind.

 He leaned close and whispered in her ear, his hand skimming down her back.
-“That’s too bad, because it would be a pleasure.”
+“Make an exception.
+It’ll be worth it.”

 Caitlyn’s skin crawled and she jerked away as his hot breath touched her neck.
 “That’s—”